 This website pulls together useful videos from around the internet which show how to do nearly anything.
 Whether you’re interested in cooking, art, technology or anything else that requires a how-to guide, you can probably find an article and a video about it here.
 Follow along with the videos to learn a new skill, and test your understanding of English instructions.

-Like other streaming websites, Crackle has a nice selection of full movies, TV shows, many classics (old movies and shows) and even some original content.
-Crackle is available on many devices so you can watch on the go—and take as long as you want on a movie or show without worrying about a monthly subscription.
+Like other streaming websites, Sony Crackle has a nice selection of full movies, TV shows, many classics (old movies and shows) and even some original content.
+It’s available on many devices so you can watch on the go—and take as long as you want on a movie or show without worrying about a monthly subscription.

 Adam Savage is part of the team behind the TV show “Mythbusters.”
 This website is a collection of videos featuring Adam testing things, building, making things and much more.
 His clear voice is easy to understand, and the shows are fun to watch if you enjoy watching things get made.
 There are full episodes, or clips if you want something shorter.

 With all the options above, you’re sure to find something that interests you.

 Use these sites to learn English with videos the fun and effective way!